2024 Solar Incentives Guide for Yorkville, IL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when you think about solar incentives.
-An incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specific percentage of your solar system's cost.
+Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
+An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a certain percentage of your solar system's cost.

-To know exactly how much the ITC could save you, speak with your local Yorkville solar panel installer.
+To understand exactly how much the ITC could save you, contact your local Yorkville solar panel installer.

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit applies to you, reach out to your local Yorkville solar installers.
+Your local Yorkville solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives